adamparker75/Ref_Report/README.md

 </div>

-This website was designed as a tool for use by Amateur referees.
+This web appplication was designed as a tool for use by Amateur referees.
 My son is keen to become a referee, and we found that other than writing the details in a notebook which are prone to being lost or misplaced, there was nothing else of use to him to keep a record of the match details.
 I wanted to design a tool to help him and other referrees to make a record of the game they have just taken charge of as soon as they get back to the dressing room. <br>
 Users are able to register a new account, login to their account where they can submit a new report, view all existing reports and also edit and delete reports as necessary. <br>
+application

-The deployed website can be viewed here - [Ref Report](https://adamp-ref-report.herokuapp.com/)
+The deployed application can be viewed here - [Ref Report](https://adamp-ref-report.herokuapp.com/)

 <div align="center">